 CCTS Indicator B14 Post-School Outcome Report, 2020-21 - PDF (2023, January 18).
 Seattle: Center for Change in Transition Services.

 Report includes statewide outcomes by exit, gender, race/ethnicity, disability, and language proficiency categories.

-Post-school outcome (PSO) data provide a picture of life after high school for former special education students in relation to postsecondary education and employment.
-Positive post-school outcomes involve some level of “engagement” after high school, meaning that former students are continuing their education or have secured employment.
+Post-school outcome (PSO) data provide a picture of life after high school for all former special education students in relation to postsecondary education and employment.
 PSO data are collected not only for state and federal reporting, but for continuous programmatic improvement.

 School staff and other stakeholders use PSO data to inform practice around transition services including instruction, development of transition plans, activities, and agency collaboration.
 The goal is to increase engagement outcomes and decrease non-engagement.